-Jerome Powell is the finance world's Cardi B. As the chair of the Federal Reserve (aka America’s central bank), Powell is the face of a lot of gov money moves that affect you.
-Like changing the federal funds rate.
-That’s an important percentage that influences everything from inflation to what you pay to borrow money.
+Federal Reserve chair Jerome Powell is the face of a lot of gov money moves that affect you.
+Like changing the federal funds rate — an important percentage that influences everything from inflation to what you pay for loans.

 When things don’t look so hot, the Fed can lower rates to encourage people to borrow, spend, and invest...which can help boost the economy.
 Since COVID-19 had some serious economic side effects, the Fed lowered rates to essentially zero in March 2020.
 On the other hand, the Fed can increase interest rates when it thinks the economy’s doing well enough to handle higher borrowing costs.
 This can also slow down inflation because higher interest rates encourage people to save their money instead of spending it.

 In 2022, the Fed is increasing rates (thanks, inflation).
 During their March 15-16 meeting, the group raised interest rates by 0.25 percentage point.
 In early May, the Fed took an even more aggressive stance, hiking rates by 0.5 percentage point.
 And many expect them to do the same at their next meetings.
 Here's what that means for your wallet:

 Is ‘become a homeowner’ on your to-do list?

 The fed funds rate isn’t directly tied to mortgages, but it can influence them.
 Buying when interest rates are high can make that dream more expensive.
 And vice versa.

 Mortgage rates were at historic lows in 2021, but are already on the rise this year.
 To make sure you get the best deal — whenever you buy — compare rates from multiple lenders.

 FYI, lenders got pickier about who they did business with during the pandemic to protect against people defaulting on their loans.
 They've loosened up.
 But it's never a bad idea to work on your credit score.